Seek. Learn. Grow.

 -October is Recharter Time!
 We need to have all adult leaders to update their Youth Protection Training (YPT) and email me their certificates.
 YPT must be valid through 12/31/2017 to be current.
 Please use this Training Guideline to access the new BSA site and make a pdf of your training.

 -Saturday, November 5 is our yearly planning meeting with all scouts for next year's activities.
 From 9am-Noon, Scouts will be participating in shooting sports, then take a break and return to the Club for the planning session from 4pm-6pm, followed by dinner (supplied by the Leaders) and then a movie and overnighter.
 Bring your ideas and suggestions for fun adventures to discuss during the planning session!

 -Stuck for menu ideas for a weekend campout?
 Check out this new Camp Cooking page for some inspiration.

--The newly revised 2016 Event calendars are posted!
-There have been some date changes as of 1/18, so please review.
+-The revised 2016 Event calendars are posted!
+They are updated regularly, so please review.
 The Events page has the year's activities displayed in year-at-a-glance, which includes District and Council events, while the links at the top have the Scout's monthly planning calendar in both Word format and Adobe PDF.
 Also watch for those weekly Scoutmaster emails for any last minute changes and a recap on upcoming activities.
 Please let me know of any bloopers, changes or updates!